 '''

-/

 @class ClassTemplate

 @brief This is an example class.

 This comment block is @e required for all classes.

 If you desire to provide a link to a web page do

 @author Some Body

 $Header$

-/

 class ClassTemplate {

 public:

 ClassTemplate();

 ~ClassTemplate();

 int getIntMember() { return m intMember; };

 void setIntMember(const int i) { m intMember = i; };

-/

 Provide detailed desciption of this function

 @param parmeter1 Describe this parameter

-/

 void publicMemberFunction(int parameter1);

-/

 Provide a detailed description of this function.

 @return Describe the possible return values.

-/

 bool anotherPublcMemberFunction();

 static int getStaticIntMember() { return m staticIntMember; };

 private:

 /// Provide a description of this class member [note that the m prefix is not used for static members]

 static int s staticIntMember;

 /// Provide a description of this class member

 int m intMember;

 /// Provide a description of this class member

 float m floatMember;

-}

 #endif // CLASSTEMPLATE H

 '''

-6.2.3 Inline documentation of implementation files
+5.2.3 Inline documentation of implementation files

-As mentioned in the preceding section, comments will not generally be extracted from implementation files.
-It is, however, desirable to provide standard C++ comments to explain the details of the implementation.
+As mentioned in the preceding section, Doxygen comments are reserved for the top of implementation files, all other comment blocks will be standard C++ comments.
+The C++ comments will explain the details of the implementation.
 In general, '//' comments are preferred over '/\ .. \/' comments since '/\ .. \/' blocks cannot be nested.
-Each implementation file should begin with a standard comment block containing the file identifier and a short description, an example is provided in Listing 3.
-Please note that comments bracketed by [..] are present for informational purposes and should not appear in actual implementation files.
+Each implementation file should begin with a standard Doxygen comment block containing the file identifier and a short description, an example is provided in Listing 3.
+Please note that comments bracketed by [...] are present for informational purposes and should not appear in actual implementation files.